Who can apply?

 The School of Crafts and Design has exciting collaborative links with partner institutions worldwide.
 Where you can study is dependent on the links your degree has with overseas institutions and is subject to approval from the School of Crafts and Design.

 If you are interested in a work placement, you will need to apply for the placements yourself.
-A good place to start your search is Erasmus Intern site, IAESTE, or you could try Eurasmus or LEO-NET’s Job Offer Exchange platform (JOE+).
+A good place to start your search is Erasmus Intern site, IAESTE, or you could try LEO-NET’s Job Offer Exchange platform (JOE+).

 Will the exchange be recognised as part of my degree?